Stonelinks/resume/contents/index.md

           start: 2011
           title: Robotics Intern
           description: |
-            Authored tools to statistically track, analyze and prioritize events from thousands of logs from a fleet of >130 telepresence robots.
+            Authored tools to statistically track, analyze and prioritize events from thousands of logs for a fleet of >130 telepresence robots.
 Cross referenced event data with customer information and known bugs to preemptively dispatch engineering and support teams.

             Implemented forehead touchscreen UI to display internal robot device status / connectivity, as well as a call screen to allow users to answer or deny calls made to their robot.
     -